dig-team/amie/README.md

  1. `subject DELIM predicate DELIM object [whitespace/tabulation .]
 NEWLINE`
  2. `factid DELIM subject DELIM predicate DELIM object [whitespace/tabulation .]
 NEWLINE`

-The default delimiter (DELIM) is the tabulation (.tsv files) but can be changed using the "-d" option.
+The default delimiter `DELIM` is the tabulation (.tsv files) but can be changed using the `-d` option.
 Any trailing whitespaces followed by a point are ignored.
 This allows parsing most NT files using the option: `-d" "`.

 However make sure the factid, subject, predicate nor the object contains the delimiter used (particularly in litteral facts files).
 Otherwise the parsing may fail or facts may be wrongfully recognized as the second format.